Lucy Trevelyan LLB

 If you think you’ve been injured in an incident of this kind, then call a trained legal adviser on 0800 234 6438 and they’ll tell you truthfully whether it’s worth pursuing a claim.
 Their advice will come free of charge and without obligation, and if they do take on your claim they’ll pass you on to a no win no fee solicitor, which means that you don’t have to pay any money up front whatsoever.

-If you made every effort to cross the road safely, but ended up being hurt because a driver was somewhat less conscientious then it really shouldn’t be down to you to pay the price.
-Getting your life back on track may be a long, slow process, but receiving the compensation you deserve will be the first step in the right direction.
+If you made every effort to cross the road safely but were hurt because a driver was somewhat less conscientious, then it really shouldn’t be your responsibility to pay the price.

 Nicola is a dual qualified journalist and non-practising solicitor.
 She is a legal journalist, editor and author with more than 20 years' experience writing about the law.